Yonsei-MILab/ANN-MWF/README.md

 Source code to generate MWF from mGRE in-vivo brain data.

-## Submitted Paper
+## Published Paper

-The paper entitled : "Artificial neural network for multi-echo gradient echo based myelin water fraction estimation" was submitted to Magnetic Resonance in Medicine.
+The paper entitled : "Artificial neural network for multi-echo gradient echo based myelin water fraction estimation" is now published to Magnetic Resonance in Medicine.

-When using our code for research publications, please cite our paper.
+When using our code for research publications, please cite our paper: https://doi.org/10.1002/mrm.28407

 ## Usage